Post authored by Dana Norris, Marketing Account Executive at Experient

 • Use Online PR distribution resources like PR Web and PR Newswire to get your message directly to attendees.
 Electronic press releases can include a direct call to action that most print news media won’t tolerate.
 By optimizing your release for search engines with keyword-rich copy, you can move your news to the top of the electronic heap, again taking advantage of the Internet’s cost savings and energy efficiency.

 Still need help?
-Schedule an ‘Hour of Power’ with our experienced team of marketing experts to learn valuable tips that you can take to your registration bank.
-There is no cost to you… so why not?
-Email email@example.com to schedule your Hour of Power or click here for more details.
+Schedule a consultation with our experienced team of marketing experts to learn valuable tips that you can take to your registration bank.